each/draft-aname/draft-ietf-dnsop-aname.md

-Secondary servers rely on zone transfers to obtain sibling address records, just like the rest of the zone, and serve them in the usual way (with (#additional) additional section processing if they support it).
+Secondary servers rely on zone transfers to obtain sibling address records, just like the rest of the zone, and serve them in the usual way (with (#additional) Additional section processing if they support it).
 A working DNS NOTIFY [@?RFC1996] setup is necessary to avoid extra delays propagating updated sibling address records when they change.